luiscruz/course_sustainableSE/2025/p1_measuring_software/g22_ffmpeg.md

 We will conduct tests on:
 <!--computer, fixed environment settings, CPU, RAM and etc-->

+During these experiments, we minimized background activity to reduce external interference.
+Wi-Fi and Bluetooth were disabled, and airplane mode was enabled.
+The screen was turned off, and the device remained connected to the charger throughout the experiment to ensure consistent power conditions.

 ### Tools & Methods
 We evaluate the energy consumption of the H.264 and H.265 codecs by encoding a single video at different resolutions using both codecs in MP4 format.
 We then decode the entire video to measure and compare the energy consumption associated with the decoding process for each codec.